 - You may also offer to help with the transition if you wish to do so.

-What to Include in Your Resignation Letter
+What To Include in a Resignation Letter

-Guidelines for Writing and Formatting Your Letter
+Writing and Formatting Your Letter

 Font and Size: Use a traditional font such as Times New Roman, Arial, or Calibri.
 Your font size should be between 10 and 12 points.

 Format: A resignation letter should be single-spaced with a space between each paragraph.
-Use about 1" margins and align your text to the left (the alignment for most business documents).
+Use 1" margins and align your text to the left (the alignment for most business documents).